Mikejo5000/vsts-docs-pr/docs/_shared/qa-can-paid-Basic-users-join-other-organizations.md

-#### Q: Can users with paid Basic access join other VSTS organizations?
+#### Q: Can users who have paid Basic access join other VSTS organizations?

-A:	No, users can only join the VSTS organization where you've paid for Basic access.
-But those users can join any VSTS organization where free users with Basic access are still available or as users with Stakeholder access for free.
+A: No, users can join only the VSTS organization where the user has paid for Basic access.
+But those users can join any VSTS organization where free users with Basic access are still available.
+They can also join as users with Stakeholder access for free.